andrei-markeev/pascal-web-server/README.md

 BSON parsing is done with `libbson`, so you can more or less use examples from [official libbson documentation](https://mongoc.org/libbson/current/parsing.html).

-Full example of a DB model class: https://github.com/andrei-markeev/pascal-web-server/blob/main/DBSchema/OfficeLocation.pas#L55
+Example parsing from BSON: https://github.com/andrei-markeev/pascal-web-server/blob/main/DBSchema/OfficeLocation.pas#L55

 #### Web server